KlausC/AbsArrFallbackTrap.jl/README.md

 julia> FastArray{T,N} = Union{StridedArray{T,N}, AbstractFastAccessArray{T,N}}

 ```

+Custom subtypes of `AbstractFastAccessArray` are then included in `FastArray`.

 In the following we assume, that the unions `FastArray`, `FastMatrix`, `FastVector`, `FastVecOrMat` have been defined.
 The names are subject to improvement.
 Only the case `AbstractArray`/`FastArray` is explicitly mentionend.